 Some larger jumping species have been known to attack and eat small frogs or lizards.

-These spiders do not use webs to hunt, and instead rely upon their amazing jumping ability.
+These spiders do not use webs to hunt, instead, they rely upon their amazing jumping ability.
 They can jump up to 50 times their own body length.
 To hunt, they launch themselves at their prey and inject them with venom.

 How Often Do Spiders Eat?